germanreyga/Restaurant-app/README.md

 1. `cd server`
 1. `npm run devstart`

-This will run the backend on port 5000 of the PC
+This will run the backend on port 5000 of the PC (if by some reason you change the backend's port number, be sure to update the "proxy": "http://localhost:5000" line in the frontend's package.json file accordingly)